Writing a good dissertation

 15. Read over your draft several times and viciously cut needless words.
 Wordiness is the enemy of clarity.
 Often there is a jewel of an argument buried in a long, meandering paragraph or sentence.
 Cut the vines; find the jewel.
 Be vicious and be mean to yourself: If you can cut a word from a sentence without changing the meaning, you should almost always do it.
 It is theoretically possible to shorten sentences to the point that they are hard to follow – but students almost always have the opposite problem.
 This shouldn’t be an afterthought.
 You should be pruning as much as you can while you are writing, and you should make shortening and clarifying your draft the over-arching goal of your revising.
 Just by shortening you will often go a long way down the road to clarity.

 16. Being chatty, funny, silly, and poetic.
-I’ll lay my cards on the table – I’m a kinda chatty writer.
+I confess I’m a kinda chatty writer.
 I love first-person and even second-person language (“I” and “you”), I despise unnecessary qualifiers and pretentiousness, and I use informal language whenever I can get away with it.
 None of this violates the dictates above and indeed is all in the service of writing clearly and vividly.
 You, of course, do not need to be chatty – frankly most students are not strong enough writers to get away with it.
 But it’s okay to be informal as long as you are being clear and conceptually rigorous (which is not at all the same as using formal language).

 I have a silly streak.
 Every time I read or write a little joke or whimsical comment, I get a little adrenaline rush.
-I like being funny and I like being entertained, and this is true even if it doesn’t serve the immediate goal of the argument.
-However, this is a trade-off and you can’t do it too much – remember, it’s a scientific report, not the Laugh Factory.
+As a writer I like being funny and as a reader I like being entertained, and this is true even if it doesn’t serve the immediate goal of the argument.
+However, this is a trade-off and you can’t do it too much – it’s a scientific report, not a sitcom.
 Still, some levity makes reading your dissertation much more enjoyable and (sadly?) these are often the most memorable parts of even published papers.
 If you choose to be whimsical, try to make sure you are actually being funny rather than just confusing.
 Again, not everyone is experienced enough to get away with this (possibly including me) – but if you want to give it a try, you have my blessing.

 If you’re going to write poetically, the first and last paragraphs are the place to do this.
-Did I mention that when I was an undergrad I won a university-wide poetry contest?
-I did – again, not to brag, but to say that if anyone is authorized to write poetically in their science writing it is probably me.
-Alas, when co-authors read my first drafts they almost always take all the poetic stuff out.
+I often try to include flights of poetic fancy in my first drafts.
+Alas, when co-authors read these drafts they usually take most of the poetic stuff out (not to mention most of the exclamation marks!).
 To my chagrin, I have learned that they are usually right to do so.
 Poetry is not clear.
 It is not an argument.
 And it is usually redundant – in the sense that you’ll have to explain clearly whatever you meant somewhere else.
 If you are a strong writer, I say go for it anyway – I personally enjoy the novelty and appreciate the effort.
-But you don’t need to worry about sounding like the second coming of Wordsworth (who, by the way, visited our home of Bath many times).
+But you don’t need to worry about sounding like the second coming of Wordsworth.
 I’m probably the only person who ever wanted his cognitive science articles to sound poetic anyway.

 Does this advice conflict with the above advice about writing concisely?
 There is no conflict between writing informally and writing concisely.
 Chattiness does not mean writing long sentences or writing “the way you talk.”
 Do NOT write the way you talk.
 What it means instead is writing that, if read aloud, would sound reasonably natural but preternaturally clear.
 Writing this way does not come naturally at all to most people.